cotodevel/toolchaingenericds-multimediaplayer/README.md

 master: Development branch.
 Use TGDS1.65: branch for stable features.

-This is the ToolchainGenericDS-audioplayer project:
+This is the ToolchainGenericDS-multimediaplayer project:

 Compile Toolchain: To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds : Then simply extract the project somewhere.